 The Hugo Wall School of Public Affairs at Wichita State University advances excellence in public service through integrated instruction, research and community service.

-Prepares individuals for positions of leadership and responsibility in public and nonprofit organizations
+Prepares professionals to make important management and policy contributions in public and nonprofit organizations

 The Hugo Wall School of Public Affairs reflects the vision of its namesake, Dr. Hugo Wall, a professor who served the University for forty-two years, from 1929 to 1971.
 In the mid-1940s, Professor Wall began envisioning an academic unit that would link the University and the community.